New laws needed to regulate ‘novel’ gambling products such as loot boxes in video games: Josephine Teo

 She cited several innovative initiatives by the Massachusetts Gaming Commission, including a PlayMyWay tool that allows customers to set their gambling budget.

-This is something done here as well, she noted, saying that individual who gamble online with Singapore Pools are required to set their expenditure and loss limits.
+This is something done here as well, she noted, saying that individuals who gamble online with Singapore Pools are required to set their expenditure and loss limits.

 Additionally, authorities are working closely with casinos here to implement measures to help gamblers make informed choices, said Mrs Teo.
 Some measures being studied include providing people with notifications on amount and time spent in the casinos, she added.